vtsyvina/CliqueSNV/README.md

 That's why with large number of SNPs it may be useful to use fast polynomial algorithm with lower quality.
 - ``-ignoreDeletion`` - a flag to ignore deletions as potential SNVs for Illumina.
 For PacBio deletions are always ignored.
 - ``-threads`` - number of threads for parallel tasks.
 By default program will use all available processors' cores.
+- ``-tl`` - the time limit in seconds.
+The program will stop after reaching this time limit and report just consensus haplotype.
+The json file will have "Timeout reached" under "error" in this case.
+Default value is 10800 (3 hours).
+In most of the cases the program cannot finish because of too diverse sample with too much correlated SNPs (especially of long >10kb references).

 ### Output parameters
 - ``-outDir`` output directory. `snv_output/` is default value